GlebGoodkovsky/simple_note_app/README.md

 #add-button {
     margin-top: 8px;
 }

+#notes-list button {
+    margin-left: 10px;
+    cursor: pointer;
+    color: red;
+    background-color: rgb(255, 227, 227);
+    border-color: coral;
+}
 ```

-- `body`: This styles the whole page.
-It sets a cleaner font and uses the `display: flex` rules as a simple way to center everything horizontally.
+- `body`: Styles the whole page.
+Uses a clean font and centers everything with flexbox.
-- `#notes-list li`: This styles every note that gets created.
-It adds a little space between the notes (`margin-top`) and a little space inside each note's box (`padding`).
+- `#notes-list li`: Adds space between notes and a bit of padding inside each one.
-- `#add-button`: This finds the button and just adds a little empty space above it to separate it from the text box.
+- `#add-button`: Adds space above the "Add" button so it's not squished against the input box.
+- `#notes-list button`: Styles the delete button.
+Pushes it away from the note text, makes the cursor a pointer, and gives it red-ish colors so it stands out.

 ---
 #### HTML